 • In the Elementary School, these plans are created by the Assistant Principal and Principal, with input from the Elementary School Student Support Team.

-You may learn more about HCCS Learning Plans from the High School Learning Specialist or Elementary School Assistant Principal.
+You may learn more about HCCS Accommodation & Learning Plans from the High School Learning Specialist or Elementary School Assistant Principal.

 Please contact the HCCS Special Education Liaison & Retention Specialist, Ms. Eri Silverstein, with any and all questions or concerns related to the IESP process.